 A few other details, which are likely to come up in this blog: for the past fifteen years, I’ve taught high school English, along with electives in Creative Writing and Film Studies.
 I have an inspiring wife, Glory, and a funny, independent, and creative step-daughter named Norah.
 I’m an active champion of zine culture and DIY publishing, and with my own little Lady Muleskinner Press have produced a number of homemade, handmade pocket-sized booklets, most of them devoted to some obscure corner of southern music history.
 Sometimes I draw pictures.

-And this: in September 2017, along with our friends Lillis and Lloyd, Glory and I opened up a place in Birmingham called The Jaybird, a little homegrown experiment in community and the arts.
-We set out to offer a year’s worth of programs — monthly music, bimonthly art shows, and other sorts of community gatherings — and we have been blown away by the response.
-We have used books and zines for sale, and we’re home to the Alabama Zine Library.
-You can find out more about what we’ve been up to here.
+In September 2017, along with our friends Lillis and Lloyd, Glory and I opened up a place in Birmingham called The Jaybird, a little homegrown experiment in community and the arts.
+We set out to offer a year’s worth of programs — monthly music, bimonthly art shows, and other sorts of community gatherings — and we were blown away by the response.
+You can find out more about that project here.

 Thanks for reading.
 Enjoy looking around.